 Many Lifetime Mortgages are required for a specific purpose and sometimes for a specific amount.
 You can choose to take a lump sum or you can take a lifetime mortgage with a drawdown facility.

-The typical ‘Drawdown’ Equity Release Plan allows you to take a relatively small initial lump sum of say £10,000 which is paid free of tax and can be spent as you wish.
+The typical ‘Drawdown’ Lifetime Mortgage allows you to take a relatively small initial lump sum of say £10,000 which is paid free of tax and can be spent as you wish.
 At the same time, a ‘Cash Reserve’ is set up for an amount of your choice, subject to the provider’s maximum.
 This is similar to an overdraft.
 You don’t have to use it and most providers don’t charge anything if you don’t use it.

-With most equity release plans you remain the full owner of your property and the lifetime contract guarantees that you can remain in your home regardless of how long you live or what happens to property prices.
+With most lifetime mortgage plans you remain the full owner of your property and the lifetime contract guarantees that you can remain in your home regardless of how long you live or what happens to property prices.

 Lifetime Mortgage – Interest Payment